eigenholser/vaers-data-report/README.md

 adverse events dataset and perform some simple aggregations on different adverse events.

-Future developments may product some tabular output.
+Future developments may produce some tabular output.

 Sample output from data downloaded February 22, 2021: